Why take courses in this discipline?

 What kinds of questions are asked in this discipline?

-In the practice and study of performance, the Department of Theatre, Dance, and Performance Studies is committed to high standards of artistic expression and creative scholarship within the context of a liberal arts education.
+In the practice and study of performance, the Department of Theatre, Dance, and Performance Studies is committed to high standards of artistic expression and scholarship within the context of a liberal arts education.
 In the expansive fields within our department, students study the literature, history, and theory of theatre, dance, and performance.
-We also study the practices of performance making, of design, acting and directing, dance and choreography in European, American, postcolonial and other non-Western forms.
+We also study the practices of performance making, design, acting and directing, dance and choreography in European, American, postcolonial and other non-Western forms.

 How does a student get started?

-We also offer to two technical dance courses: Introduction to Dance Technique and Contemporary Dance Practices in Motion.
+We also offer two technical dance courses: Introduction to Dance Technique and Contemporary Dance Practices in Motion.

 Courses in Theatre, Dance, and Performance Studies